lenhatquang97/lenhatquang97/README.md

 Welcome to my GitHub page.

-I'm currently a 3rd-year student, majoring in Software Engineer.
+I'm currently a 4th-year student, majoring in Software Engineer.
 My target is to become a mobile engineer.

-- 🌱 I’m currently learning Kotlin and some technical stacks.
+- 🌱 I’m currently learning to master Kotlin and Android.
-- 👯 I’m looking to collaborate on Flutter and Kotlin.
+- 👯 I'm going to research Lightning Network and Taro.